 - Answer questions you have about your anesthesia.

 For more information about what to expect on the day your friend or family member is having surgery, read our resource Information for Family and Friends for the Day of Surgery.Back to top

 After Your Surgery

-Before you leave the hospital, your nurse will review your discharge instructions with you and your caregiver.
+Before you leave the hospital, your nurse will review your discharge instructions with you.

 The day after you go home, a member of your healthcare team will call you to see how you’re feeling and answer any questions.Back to top